adfinis/timed-frontend/README.md

 ### Adding a user

 If you want to add other users with different roles, add them in the Keycloak interface (as they would be coming from your LDAP directory).
-You will also have to correct their location in the Django admin interface as it is not correctly set for the moment.
-Head to [http://timed.local/admin/](http://timed.local/admin/) to after having perform 1 login with the uuser.
+You will also have to correct their employment in the Django admin interface as it is not correctly set for the moment.
+Head to [http://timed.local/admin/](http://timed.local/admin/) after having perform a first login with the user.
 You should see that new user in the `Employment -> Users`.
 Click on the user and scroll down to the `Employments` section to set a `Location`.
 Save the user and you should now see the _Timed_ interface correctly under that account.

 ## Configuration